ztlevi/ML_101/docs/General/How_to_prevent_overfitting.md

 More _complex models_ are more prone to being overfit (high variance) but they are expressive enough to get close to the truth (low bias).

 The best model for a given problem usually lies somewhere in the middle.

+- **underfitting** happens when a model unable to capture the underlying pattern of the data.
+- **overfitting** happens when our model captures the noise along with the underlying pattern in data.

 # How to Prevent Overfitting